-Portland Mental Health & Wellness is a collaboration among psychologists, licensed professional counselors, our trainees, and a supportive administrative staff.
-Our clinicians practice from relational and process-oriented models and focus on the whole person in the context in which they live.
+Portland Mental Health and Wellness is a collaboration among psychologists, licensed professional counselors, psychiatric mental health nurse practitioners, our doctoral externs, and supportive administrative staff.
+Our clinicians generally practice from relational and process-oriented models and focus on the whole person in the context in which they live.
 Staff psychologists practice from Gestalt and Psychodynamic frameworks and utilize a therapeutic model of supervision, meaning that they attend to both the patient’s and the clinician’s process.
-Strong attention is paid to navigating ethical and legal matters, the development of skills for starting, managing and growing your private practice, and sharpening your sense of how you wish to work in order to maintain a fulfilling career.
+Strong attention is paid to navigating ethical and legal matters, building your supervision provision skills, the development of skills for starting, managing and growing a private practice, and sharpening your sense of how you wish to work in order to maintain a fulfilling career.
 Please visit www.portlandmh.com for more information about the practice.

 The position includes a comparable salary, health benefits, and paid time off.

 Applicants should email a detailed letter of interest, curriculum vitae, and three letters of recommendation to Del Rapier, Psy.D., Training Coordinator at firstname.lastname@example.org.

 To be considered, all application materials must be received by 4:00 PM December 19, 2019.